 Once you need to present your brief with the rest of the team, or a smaller team, your client – you can combine your visual inspiration with the written part of it and make a PDF to send out.
+I like to use Indesign for this; it’s easy to use and you can create aesthetic visuals with it to better present your plans.
 You might want to use a photoshoot planner for this, but I use it more for my own organizing.

 Moodboard is for organizing the visual part of the whole plan.
 This is essential for all kinds of clients, especially for the people who are not creatives or models; these clients will as well want to know what it is you’re looking for and it will also ensure them to be able to know in advance what they’ll wear and if the visuals look anything like their own imagination.